What Is DeepSeek AI — And How Does It Compare To ChatGPT?

 DeepSeek V3.2

-This is their main general-purpose model.
-It’s optimized for chats, writing simple code, analyzing text.
+This is still the workhorse model in many integrations (including Overchat AI).
+It’s optimized for chats, writing simple code, and analyzing text.
 This version includes DeepSeek Sparse Attention (DSA), which dramatically reduces costs for long-context processing.
-Use this for everyday tasks where you need reliable performance without showing the thinking process.
+Use this for everyday tasks where you need reliable performance without showing the thinking process — and where V4’s larger footprint isn’t necessary.

 DeepSeek R1

-This is the reasoning model.
+This is the original reasoning model, released in early 2025.
 It shows its chain of thought and specializes in complex problem-solving.
 When you ask it a question, you see the model working through the problem step-by-step before it gives you the final answer.
 Use this when you need to verify the AI's logic or work through difficult technical problems like mathematics, competitive programming, or complex debugging.

-This was a high-compute variant optimized for maximum performance on elite benchmarks.
-It achieved gold medal-level results on IMO, IOI, and ICPC competitions.
-This version was available through December 15, 2025.
+A limited-time, high-compute variant of V3.2 optimized for maximum performance on elite benchmarks.
+It achieved gold-medal-level results on IMO, IOI, and ICPC competitions and was available through December 15, 2025.
+It’s no longer a live endpoint, but its results were what proved V3.2’s underlying architecture could match frontier closed models on hard reasoning tasks — paving the way for V4.

 Bottom Line